bethamallalaxmiprasanna-coder/blue-owls-azure-data-engineer/submission/README.md

 ## SQL Queries
 SQL queries are available in submission/sql/ for analytics:
-- Revenue Trend Analysis
+- Revenue by Customer
-- Seller Performance Scorecard
+- Revenue by Product